-The JTA plug-in and datasource implementations require some configuration information concerning your use of JNDI.
-(You should familiarize yourself with the concepts behind JNDI before continuing).

-Configuring JNDI

-Within your application code you must set all system properties that will be required by the specific JNDI implementation that you are using.
-For example, to use the Sun J2EE reference implementation you need two pieces of information:

-- the location of the InitialContext factory that you wish to use; and - the location where the JNDI stores its binding information.

-Thus your application code should contain the following lines of code:

-Retrieving a reference to TransactionManager

-The com.iona.datasource datasources must be able to retrieve a reference to the TransactionManager interface which it will need in order to enlist its connections to any active transactions.
+Overview The JTA plug-in and datasource implementations require some configuration information concerning your use of JNDI.
+(You should familiarize yourself with the concepts behind JNDI before continuing.)
+Configuring JNDI Within your application code you must set all system properties that are required by the specific JNDI implementation that you are using.
+For example, to use the Sun J2EE reference implementation you need two pieces of information: • The location of the InitialContext factory that you want to use; and The location where the JNDI stores its binding information.
+Thus your application code should contain the following lines of code: // Java String initialContextFactory = "com.sun.jndi.fscontext.RefFSContextFactory"; String providerURL = new File(System.getProperty("user.home")).toURL().toString(); System.setProperty(Context.INITIAL_CONTEXT_FACTORY, Retrieving a reference to TransactionManager The com.iona.datasource datasources must be able to retrieve a reference to the TransactionManager interface, which it will need to enlist its connections to any active transactions.
 It can do this in two ways:

-- via JNDI, or - resolve initial references().
+- via JNDI; or - resolve_initial_references().